fpvandoorn/LeanCourse24/README.md

 * This will guide you to install VSCode (a text editor which supports Lean), git (a version control system) and elan (the Lean package manager).

+* (On Windows, antivirus programs can cause slowdowns or errors when downloading a Lean project.
+Consider temporarily disabling your antivirus program in the step *Set up Lean 4 project*)

 * In the step **Set up Lean 4 project** click on **Download an existing project** (third bullet point).
-As the URL of the repository, use `https://github.com/fpvandoorn/LeanCourse24` and then select a folder where you want to download this repository.
+Choose `Git repository URL`, enter `https://github.com/fpvandoorn/LeanCourse24` and then select a folder where you want to download this repository, and specify a folder name.
+Then press `Create project folder` and wait a few minutes.

+* When you have downloaded the repository a message appears allowing you to open the project folder.
-* To test that everything is working, open the repository and open the file `LeanCourse/Test.lean`.
+To test that everything is working, open the repository and open the file `LeanCourse/Test.lean`.
 The file should be ready a few seconds later.
 If you see a blue squiggle under `#eval`, Lean is running correctly.

 * A useful (but optional) extension is the VSCode extension `Error Lens`.
 If you install this, you will see messages from Lean right in the file where you're typing.
-Optional: ErrorLens

 ## Troubleshooting